maldonmeehan/meal-tracker-angular2/README.md

 ## Support and contact details

-If you run into any issues or have questions, ideas, or concerns, please feel free to contact me on GitHub.
+If you run into any issues or have questions, ideas, or concerns, please feel free to contact Maldon on GitHub.

 ## Technologies Used